 - Vanilla extract

-- Flour — I prefer using all-purpose flour to keep the scones light and tender, but you could substitute whole wheat pastry flour (different than whole wheat flour)
+- Flour — I prefer using all-purpose flour to keep the scones light and tender, but you could substitute whole wheat pastry flour or high-quality gluten-free flour.

 - Granulated sugar